University of Arkansas, Fayetteville, Arkansas Ph.D. Physics (1999)

 Mousseau, University of South Carolina) - SC STEPs to STEM. $2,000,000

 2010 - 2012: Co-PI and Project Director NSF Grant # 0850208 (PI Timothy A Mousseau,University of South Carolina) - SC Graduate Steps to STEM. $600,000

 2007 - 2009: Co-PI USAMRAA (PI Jennifer Vendemia) - Continuation Brain Imaging

 2005 – 2008: Co-PI USAMRAA (PI Jennifer Vendemia) - Brain Imaging Research. $3,660,000

 2003 – 2004: PI Francis Marion University (competitive) internal and State Lottery matching funds awarded to establish a Computational Physics Laboratory. $11,000

-PHY 202 lab only (Physics for Engineers & Scientists II)
+PHY 202 LAB (Physics for Engineers & Scientists II)

-PHY 203 lab only (Physics for Engineers & Scientists III)
+PHY 203 LAB (Physics for Engineers & Scientists III)

 PHY 301 (Classical Mechanics)